 52 Miles – Little Orleans (Mile 140) to McMahon’s Mill (Mile 88)

 Breakfast will be served in the pavilion.
 We will begin the ride following breakfast.
-We know you are excited to get back on the trail, but this day will go quickly and departing early may mean you get to the rest stops before we do.
+We know you are excited to get back on the trail, but this day will go quickly and departing early may mean you get to the rest stops before we do!
 Use CAUTION when leaving camp: remember the challenging hill from yesterday?
-Once on the trail, you can choose between staying on the towpath, or switching over to the Rails and Trails path – a 22 mile paved alternative.
-Two rest stops are available, and an amazing lunch will be served along the route today.
-At Cushwa Basin in Williamsport [mile 99], MD, there is a short, easy ride by bike to the campground for those looking for a shortcut to end the day.
-Feel free to check out the C&O Visitor Center and Museum.
-The final stop is McMahon’s Mill, and transportation will be waiting, or you could go for it and earn an extra miler patch by riding your way back to the campground.
-Dinner is served at 5:00 in the pavilion.
+Once on the trail, we switch over to the Rails to Trails path – a 22 mile paved section.
+Two rest stops and an amazing lunch will be served along the route today.
+At Cushwa Basin in Williamsport [mile 99], MD, feel free to check out the C&O Visitor Center and Museum.
+You will then exit the towpath at McMahon’s Mill, and ride about 1/4 mile off the trail to the campground that we have reserved just for us!
+Showers, massages, and cold, sweet treats will be offered.
+Dinner is served at 5:00 in the air-conditioned lodge.

-If joining in the weekend only portion of the ride, you can be picked up at the campground – you will want to meet them at the front entrance.
+If joining in the weekend only portion of the ride, you can be picked up at the campground.
 Transportation to San Mar and the hotel will be available following dinner.
 You are welcome to invite friends or family to join you for dinner for $10 per guest.

 Monday – Day Three